 Analysis of common mold problems

-The mold shall be installed firmly, and the angle of the upper and lower molds shall be correct to ensure that the mold works in good condition (Fig. 1).
+The mold must be securely installed and the angle between the upper and lower molds must be correct to ensure proper operation (refer to Figure 1).

-If there are iron filings and sundries on the turret, they are easy to fall into the turret, block them and damage the machine tool (Fig. 2).
+If iron filings or debris are found on the turret, they can easily fall into the turret and cause blockages, potentially damaging the machine tool (refer to Figure 2).

-When installing the die (Fig. 3), the operator shall put the keyway vertically, and shall not use a blunt tool to knock it in, otherwise the die will be stuck and damage the machine tool.
+When installing the die (refer to Figure 3), the operator must ensure that the keyway is vertical and should not use a blunt tool to force it in place, as this may cause the die to become stuck and damage the machine tool.

-The mold shall be tightened firmly, and the upper and lower molds shall be aligned to ensure the correct position and ensure that the mold works in good condition.
+The mold must be tightened securely and the upper and lower molds must be aligned correctly to maintain proper positioning and ensure that the mold operates effectively.

-The residue on the station, especially the indexing station, needs to be cleaned.
+The residue on the station, especially the indexing station, must be cleaned.

 Damage of mold

-Mold damage includes lower mold damage and paired upper mold damage (Fig. 4 and Fig. 5).
+Mold damage can take the form of lower mold damage or paired upper mold damage (as shown in Figures 4 and 5).